-When firms are less diversified When firm is highly diversified Strategic control is used to manage divisions.
-Strategic control refers to operational understanding by corporate officers of strategies being implemented by division.
-It is not possible for corporate officers (strategic Business Managers) to fully understand operations of all business units.
+Ŭ When firms are less diversified When firm is highly diversified Strategic control is used to manage divisions.
+Strategic control refers to operational understanding by corporate officers of strategies It is not possible for corporate officers (strategic Business Managers) to fully understand operations of all business units. being implemented by division.
 Financial control is used to manage divisions which enables corporate business managers to manage cashflow of division through budgets and emphasize profits from distinct businesses.